JeroenDM/deprecated-acrobotics/docs/source/api_doc.rst

 =========================

-The package is organized different modules for different tools, mostly based on the division of pysical objects an separat task.
+The package is organized different modules for different tools, mostly based on the division of physical objects and tasks.

 Utility functions
 -----------------